romeovs/creep/README.md

 Also I would like to compliment the creators of [gbdfed](http://www.math.nmsu.edu/~mleisher/Software/gbdfed/) on their work.
 I really enjoy using it.

+Also if you have some ideas on what I should implement, please contact me.
+I'd be happy to implement extra features.

 ## License